-- ❖ Neuropsychology interns will carry a minimum of three long-term individual psychotherapy cases, for which there will be at least two different supervisors.
-One of the three long-term cases will be a cognitive rehabilitation case. - ❖ Interns will co-lead groups in the FREE program.
+- Neuropsychology interns will carry a minimum of three long-term individual psychotherapy cases, for which there will be at least two different supervisors.
+One of the three long-term cases will be a cognitive rehabilitation case. - ◆ Interns will co-lead a cognitive rehabilitation group and two short-term (12-week) groups.